Large tree trunk with sprawling exposed roots in forest

 Within days, I was comfortable walking to 3 breaths inhaling per step, and 7 out.
 If I went up one of the many inclines that we have in Colorado, I would ‘down-shift’ as with bicycling, to maybe 5 per exhale (depending on the slope).
 I tried to keep it just this side of “air hunger.”

-Lately, I enjoy breathing in for 2 steps or heartbeats, and exhaling for 10 or sometimes up to 13 or more.
+Lately, I enjoy breathing in for 2 steps or heartbeats, and exhaling for 10 or sometimes more.
 This has added more focused relaxation to my walks and depth to sitting meditations.

 Ongoing healing is necessary with cancer.
 It is one step to remove a tumor with surgery –or with the spiritual means more often employed by necessity in parts of the world where free, hi-tech treatments are not given. no matter how the disease is initially removed, it is essential for the patient to do their own work to prevent recurrence.
 My own prognosis is excellent, but this experience was a great wake-up call for on-going engagement with health and life.